-Discrimination, harassment, and any other inappropriate behaviour is not tolerated at our school and there may be serious consequences for students engaging in this behaviour.
+Discrimination, harassment and any other inappropriate behaviour is not tolerated at our school and there may be serious consequences for students engaging in this behaviour.
 This includes any form of racism, religious or disability discrimination, sexism, homophobia, transphobia, or any other behaviour that targets an individual or group.
+Further information about discrimination and harassment, including definitions, is set out in our Inclusion and Diversity Policy.